 The other information comprises the information included in the Annual Report and Financial Statements other than the financial statements and our auditor's report thereon.
-The governors are responsible for the other information.
+The governors are responsible for the other information contained within the Annual Report and Financial Statements.
 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.